-We intend to file a registration statement on Form S-1 (the "Notes Registration Statement") under the Securities Act pursuant to which we will offer senior unsecured notes (the "Notes") in an underwritten public offering (the "Notes Offering").
-The specific terms and tenor of the Notes have not yet been determined, but we currently anticipate an offering size of approximately \$75 million with a 15% overallotment option and a tenor of 5 years, with customary redemption features for notes of this type.
-We intend to use the net proceeds from the Notes Offering for general corporate purposes, including making capital expenditures and funding working capital and future acquisitions and investments.
+On September 20, 2021, we filed a registration statement on Form S-1 (the "Notes Registration Statement") under the Securities Act pursuant to which we expect to offer senior unsecured notes (the "Notes") in an underwritten public offering (the "Notes Offering").
+The specific terms and tenor of the Notes have not yet been determined, but we currently anticipate an offering size of approximately \$100 million with a 15% overallotment option and a tenor of 5 years, with customary redemption features for notes of this type.
+We intend to use the net proceeds from the Notes Offering for general corporate purposes, including funding future acquisitions and investments, repaying indebtedness, making capital expenditures and funding working capital.
 The Notes will be issued in minimum denominations of \$25.00 and integral multiples of \$25.00 in excess thereof.
-The Offering is subject to market and other conditions, including the effectiveness of the Notes Registration Statement to be filed under the Securities Act.
+The Offering is subject to market and other conditions, including the effectiveness of the Notes Registration Statement filed under the Securities Act.